frytg/frytg/content/_index.md

 or _Dan_ for short.
 {.text-3xl .title-style}

-I am an Audio Cloud & Innovation Manager at [SWR Audio Lab](https://lab.swr.de/).
+I am an **Audio Cloud & Innovation Manager** at [SWR Audio Lab](https://www.swr.de/unternehmen/audiolab/index.html).
+Read more below about my current work and projects.

 In the past, I have also worked on live and film productions for local and international companies, events, and TV & radio stations.

 {{< pic src="images/about/web-about-2024-q1-1@2x.webp" alt="Photo collection of profile pictures" >}}

 ## Currently

-My work at the moment focuses on the improvement of [ARD Audiothek](https://www.ardaudiothek.de/), a platform for audio content from public broadcasters in Germany.
+At the moment my work focuses on the improvement of [ARD Audiothek](https://www.ardaudiothek.de/), a platform for audio content from public broadcasters in Germany.
 I especially work on the integration and improvement of ARD Audiothek on voice assistants and platforms right now.

+Additionally, we're working on the [responsible integration](https://www.swr.de/unternehmen/ki-guidelines-100.pdf) of AI into our internal and external products and services.

 Our team also manages the apps for _SWR_'s radio stations, like the popular [_SWR3_](https://www.swr3.de/app) mobile apps for iOS and Android.
 For these apps I also built the backend infrastructure, providing live meta data, podcasts, and all other content through our own central _SWR Radiohub_ APIs, serving billions of API requests per month.